-In previous articles, you have learned about why botox training is important for your practice, how to start your practice, and tips to promote it effectively.
+In previous articles, you have learned about how to start your practice, and tips to promote it effectively.
 However, the most important marketing aspect for an aesthetic business to establish is their reputation.
 To do that, you will need to gather patient reviews of your excellent service.
 Reviews written by your patients is one of the most effective means of establishing your reputation and earning new customers through this modified form of word-of-mouth advertising.
 While it may not be quite as good as hearing it from the patient’s own lips, their reviews speak volumes to those who are considering your services.

 In fact, most people surveyed would not choose a new doctor unless they read at least one patient review to get a better idea of the practitioner, their office staff, the effectiveness of treatments, and the overall atmosphere to see if it makes a comfortable fit for their needs.
 In searching for a doctor or dentist, you might have done the same thing in reading over their reviews from patients.

 Getting Patients to Write Reviews

 Unfortunately, getting patients to write a review for your website can be difficult at best.
 Most people simply do not leave reviews behind unless they had a really bad experience which is something that as a doctor you will have to address.
 Getting positive reviews is difficult for several reasons, one of which is trying to walk the fine line that lies between mentioning it to a patient and hoping they are inclined to write one on your behalf.
 Going a little over one way or another may mean not getting them to write a review at all.

 Plus, there are the HIPAA regulations that govern just what doctors can and cannot do in terms of promoting their practice, so many refuse to do any prodding because they feel it might cross that line.
 However, there are proven methods you can use to help get patients who are satisfied with the results they receive to write a positive review without violating HIPAA regulations.